Axel Donczew

-Axel Donczew (born 15 February 2010) is a Welsh professional footballer who plays as a midfielder for the EFL League One club Cardiff City.
+Axel Donczew (born 15 February 2010) is a Welsh professional footballer who plays as a midfielder for club Arsenal.

 Club career

 Donczew made his senior and professional debut with Cardiff City as a substitute in a 1–0 EFL Trophy loss to Newport County on 7 October 2025.
-At 15 years and 234 days old, he was Cardiff City's youngest ever player.
+At 15 years and 234 days old, he is Cardiff City's youngest ever player.
+On 30 August 2026, Donczew signed for the academy of Premier League club Arsenal as part of club's first-year scholarship intake.

 International career

-Donczew was born in Wales and is of Polish descent.
+Donczew was born in Wales and is of Polish and Bulgarian descent.
 In July 2024, he was called up to the Wales U15s for a set of friendlies.
 In October 2025, he was called up to the Wales U17s for a set of friendlies against the Italy U17s.